Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-Using $\hat{\alpha}_{ij}$ in Eq. (\ref{eq:bapt}), the bianisotropies are classified into the four categories associated with reciprocity and polarization dependence as follows \cite{asadchy2018}: a reciprocal chiral-type bianisotropy with polarization-plane rotation \cite{Hecht}, a reciprocal omega-type without polarization rotation \cite{caloz2020}, a non-reciprocal Tellegen-type with polarization rotation \cite{tellegen1948}, and a non-reciprocal moving-type without polarization rotation \cite{asadchy2020,nagaosa2024}.
-Note that a medium with the moving-type bianisotropy exhibits an electromagnetic response equivalent to that of an isotropic regular medium moving at a relativistic speed, although the medium itself does not move \cite{Huidobro2019}.
-The symmetric off-diagonal parts in ME couplings, i.e., $\hat{\alpha}_{yx}^{\rm em} = \hat{\alpha}_{xy}^{\rm me} \neq 0$ in Eq. (\ref{eq:bapt}) represent the synthetically moving effects, corresponding to direction-dependent transmission coefficients without polarization rotation.
-In this study, the coupling of the electric and magnetic dipole modes via chiral-type banisotropy and MO effects causes the moving-type bianisotropic MChPs.

 \textit{Experimental setup} -- Figure \ref{fig:sample}(a) presents a photo of the MCh metamolecule.
-The Cu wire of 0.55 mm diameter is wounded 4/3 times to form the right-handed helix, i.e., the length is one-third compared to that in the previous studies \cite{Tomita2014,Tomita2017,Tomita2018,mita2025}, while the pitch (2.6 mm) and outer diameter (2.55 mm) of the helix are the same.
+The Cu wire of 0.55 mm diameter is wounded 4/3 times to form the right-handed helix.
+The length is one-third compared to that in the previous studies \cite{Tomita2014,Tomita2017,Tomita2018,mita2025} to measure the microwave transmission of the metamolecule at different orientation in the waveguide, while the pitch (2.6 mm) and outer diameter (3.10 mm) of the helix are the same to show sharp chiral resonance at approximately 9 GHz.
 The YIG cylinder is 5 and 2 mm in length and diameter, respectively.

-A measurement setup is illustrated in Fig. \ref{fig:sample}(b).
-A single MCh metamolecule is set into a WR-90 waveguide that supports the TE$_{10}$ mode with square flange adapters (Pasternack PE9804).
-The metamolecule is oriented along the $y$-axis.
-The DC magnetic field $\mu_{0} H_{\rm ext}$ up to 507 mT is applied in the +$z$-direction using an electromagnet.
+As illustrated in Fig. \ref{fig:sample}(b), a single MCh metamolecule is set into a WR-90 waveguide that supports the TE$_{10}$ mode with square flange adapters (Pasternack PE9804).
+The metamolecule is oriented along the $y$-axis in Fig. \ref{fig:sample}(b).
+The DC magnetic field $\mu_{0} H_{\rm ext}$ up to 500 mT is applied in the +$z$-direction using an electromagnet.
 Figure \ref{fig:sample}(c) shows cross-sectional views in the $x$-$y$ plane of the metamolecule.
 The coil's endpoints are arranged to have 180-degree rotational symmetry with respect to the $x$-axis.